aws/containers-roadmap/README.md

 ## Introduction
 This is the experimental public roadmap for AWS Container services.
 Knowing about our upcoming products and priorities helps our customers plan.
-This repository has information about what we are working on and allows all AWS customers to give feedback that guide our decision making.
+This repository contains information about what we are working on and allows all AWS customers to give direct feedback.

 [See the roadmap »](https://github.com/aws/containers-roadmap/projects/1)